IntegratedSalad/LocalChat/docs/design.md

 2. Registration of service
    where .local is mandatory, because mDNS exclusively resolves hostnames ending with the .local top-level domain[^1].
    [^1]: [Wikipedia on mDNS](https://en.wikipedia.org/wiki/Multicast_DNS#Protocol_overview)
-   1. If service was already registered, do not register it twice.
-(TODO: Should this application work in background?) meaning, if someone writes a message to a user, where their application was closed, (but not the service) should they receive the messages? -> Closing the application means closing the service.
+   1. If service was already registered, do not register it twice. meaning, if someone writes a message to a user, where their application was closed, (but not the service) should they receive the messages? -> Closing the application means closing the service.
 3. UI initialization.
 This can mean a CLI or GUI aplication.